tagspaces/documentation/docs/tutorials/setup-tagspaces-pro-web.md

 :::caution
 You should not delete `extconfig.js` if you using one for configuring TagSpaces.
 Be careful not to delete also special folders such as `Recently-Snapshot` or `@Recycle` if you are hosting the app on a NAS system.
 :::

+## Next steps

+- Connect AWS S3 bucket as location is described in this [tutorial](/tutorials/s3-bucket-locations)
+- Install MinIO and connect buckets from there as locations is described in this [tutorial](/tutorials/setup-minio-bucket-nas)